-Who makes your Scotland XI to face Ukraine?
+Who made your Scotland XI to face Ukraine?

-Who makes your Scotland XI to face Ukraine in World Cup play-off semi-final?
+Who made your Scotland XI to face Ukraine in World Cup play-off semi-final?

 Last updated on .From the section Scotland